 Specialists from RTU MIREA have developed an innovative program that uses artificial intelligence technologies to check multi-page reports in the public sector.
-This was reported by the university's press service.
+This was reported by the press service of the university.

 A team of engineers from RTU MIREA has developed a tool that scans multi-page reports in seconds and helps to understand whether the required result has been achieved.